 School or university groups also have the option to take part in our Education Programme.
 Please email us for more information regarding the availability and programme overview.

-Participation cost includes apartment style shared accommodation with crockery and cookware provided, transport on the start and end dates to/from the airport (EFL) or Argostoli bus station, fins (can only be used on scheduled surveys), use of bicycles to get around the area, our Researcher shirt, all necessary field training, project operation costs and onsite team leaders to assist during your stay.
+Participation cost includes apartment-style shared accommodation with crockery and cookware provided, transport on the start and end dates to/from the airport (EFL) or Argostoli bus station, fins (can only be used on scheduled surveys), use of bicycles to get to shifts, our Researcher shirt, all necessary field training, project operation costs and onsite team leaders to assist during your stay.

 Once you have applied, you’ll receive a confirmation email with more information such as a packing list, a map of the area and popular activities to do with your time off, and information on how to get to the island and more.
 This information will also be available in your Volunteer Console.
 Within this area of the website, it’s important that you update your personal information and upload a badge photo for your Wildlife Sense Researcher badge.
 Once you have your flight details, upload them onto “Travel Info” tab within Volunteer Console.